rust-lang/rust/src/doc/rustc-dev-guide/src/traits/caching.md

 ## An example

-The high-level idea of how the cache works is that we first replace all unbound inference variables with skolemized versions.
-Therefore, if we had a trait reference `usize : Foo<$t>`, where `$t` is an unbound inference variable, we might replace it with `usize : Foo<$0>`, where `$0` is a skolemized type.
+The high-level idea of how the cache works is that we first replace all unbound inference variables with placeholder versions.
+Therefore, if we had a trait reference `usize : Foo<$t>`, where `$t` is an unbound inference variable, we might replace it with `usize : Foo<$0>`, where `$0` is a placeholder type.
 We would then look this up in the cache.

 If we found a hit, the hit would tell us the immediate next step to take in the selection process (e.g. apply impl #22, or apply where